ocean-perception/mobile_robotics/content/programming/_index.md

 ### Editing configuration.yaml

 Change the driver of localization within the configuration.yaml file, (found in the configuration folder).
 All files refer to this yaml in order to understand which file is to implemented.
 In future you may want to change some of the offsets within the file as its likely that there is an offset between your sensors, motors and the centre of the robot.
+{{< hint info >}}
-You will also be able to change the configuration of your robot, putting the correct encoder drivers and compas/magnetometer depending if you are using the robotic vessel or pitop.
+You will also be able to change the configuration of your robot.
+Aka changing your configuration to the correct encoder drivers and compas/magnetometer depending if you are using the robotic vessel or pitop.
+{{< /hint >}}
 ![location within yaml](static/location_within_yaml.png)

+{{< hint warning>}}

+Now that you have learned a little more about the configuration yaml and the main robot function.
+Try creating a new waypoint mission yourself and chaning the configuration.yaml !
+{{< /hint>}}